k4tan/NHessian/README.md

 ## Strings

-Strings are a major chalange during deserialization.
+Strings are a major challenge during deserialization.
 Especially in v1 where the same type names are remoted over and over again.

 In order to increase performance and memory usage, NHessian contains two optimizations.